Woman holds up paper in front of a group of coworkers in an office.

 How is a credit card limit determined?

-To determine your credit limit, credit card issuers typically look at your credit history, your income, and your overall debt, like how much you pay for your rent or mortgage.
-These factors and others may influence your card eligibility and potential terms.
-You can determine if you’re likely to qualify for a Discover credit card with our online pre-qualification tool.
+To determine your credit limit, credit card issuers typically look at your credit history, your income, and how much you pay for your rent or mortgage.
+Pre-qualification could give you an idea of your credit limit without a hard credit check.

 Factors that help determine your credit card limit